uoitsci/pi-labs/site/content/lab/ssdisplay2/index.md

 time.sleep(delay)
 {{< /highlight >}}

-Once stop is displayed, record the time and start polling the button input (GPIO #17).
-Then the button is pressed, record the time again.
+When 'STOP' is displayed, record the time and start reading the button input.
+Once the user releases the button, record the time again.
 Use the following code as a template:

 {{< highlight python >}}
 import datetime